Colorado Education Programs

-Dates: June 24-28
+Dates: June 23-27, 2014

 Lots of birds depend on Colorado's prairies, water, and your backyard!
 Observe these birds and discover the secrets to bird survival in the prairie, water, and backyard habitats around Brighton and other local places.
 Campers will learn to use binoculars, field guides, and spotting scopes, and they'll hike, play games, and go on field trips.
 In addition, campers will have the opportunity to spend one night in the middle of the week actually camping at Barr Lake State Park!
 Each day, campers will need a sack lunch, water bottle, and daypack.
 Cost is $250, and campers must register for the full week of camp, which will be offered 9am-4pm each day.

-Dates: June 9-14
+Dates: June 15-20, 2014

-This BRAND NEW overnight camp is the next step for budding birders and young nature enthusiasts, and it will serve as the springboard into On the Wing for 15-17 year olds in future summers.
+This overnight camp is the next step for budding birders and young nature enthusiasts, and it will serve as the springboard into On the Wing for 15-17 year olds in future summers.
 For 6 days and 5 nights, campers will call a rustic lodge near Rocky Mountain National Park their home, and they will have the opportunity to explore the ecosystems of Colorado's Front Range, while honing their bird identification skills and gaining independence, responsibility, and leadership skills.
 Cost of this camp is $750, which includes all lodging, meals, and transportation during the session.
 Full and partial scholarships are available.
 Campers must register for the full week of camp.

 RMBO "Winged Wonders" and Butterfly Pavilion "Bugabilities" Camp

-Dates: July 29 - August 2 or *August 5 - 9, 2013 (at the Butterfly Pavilion)
+Dates: July 28 - Aug.
+1 or Aug.
+4-8, 2014 (at the Butterfly Pavilion)*

 RMBO is partnering with the Butterfly Pavilion to offer half-day and full-day camps about both bugs and birds.
 "Bugabilities" will be offered during morning sessions (9am-12pm), while "Winged Wonders" will be offered during afternoon sessions (1-4pm) of each week of camp.
-Campers present for the lunch hour (12-1pm) will need a sack lunch and will have the opportunity to enjoy part of their time with as supervised, unstructured outdoor nature play with their new friends.
+Campers present for the lunch hour (12-1pm) will need a sack lunch and will have the opportunity to enjoy part of their time with supervised, unstructured outdoor nature play with their new friends.
 Cost is $130 for a half day of camp and $245 for a full day of camp.
 Campers may register for individual session but are encouraged to register for the full week of camp.